Win a Winter Lights Package!

 Pack Square Asheville NC

-History of Park Square Park
+History of Pack Square Park

 The creation of Pack Square Park stemmed from a project launched in 1901, when Asheville philanthropist George W. Pack donated land to the county that allowed the old courthouse to be removed from the square and a new courthouse to be built on College Street.
 Pack’s offer required the county to dedicate the historic square as a public park forever.
 The site was renamed Pack Square in 1903.
 The current park project was spearheaded by Pack Square Conservancy, a non-profit organization established in 2000 to design and build the 6.5-acre park and to raise the necessary funds.
 The updated park opened in 2009 with a redesign of all three sections, the old City-County Plaza, now Roger McGuire Green, and mid-park, now Reuter Terrace.
 The elimination of several streets allowed these areas to be more closely linked with historic Pack Square, which retained its basic layout, but gained wide brick sidewalks and a new stage and fountain.